We are increasingly fluent in images with no handhold, images freighted with all the orphanhood in the world—fragments.

 In Connecticut (where the crime was meant to have taken place) a criminal case can be brought for sexual assault of a minor at any time.
 A civil case, to recover damages stemming from the sexual assault of a minor, can be brought by Dylan Farrow until 2033, if I read Connecticut Statues, Vol. 13, Title 52, Chap.
 926, Sec.
 52-577d. right.

-Anonymous asked: what do you think about the whole woody allen possibly abusing kids/gulf between his work and the person he is argument?
+Anonymous said: what do you think about the whole woody allen possibly abusing kids/gulf between his work and the person he is argument?

 If there is a rape case against Woody Allen, he deserves little to none of our attention.
 The fact that he’ll still get it either way is a symptom of a very serious illness in all of us: